Zero-Credit Internships & Career Experiences Course

 - Fill out the form, then save your form by clicking Submit Experience at the end

 - Next, click “New Attachment” in the left navigation bar, upload your offer letter and click Create Attachment

 - Once your letter is attached, your application has been submitted and the review process will begin

-Applications that have been thoroughly completed can take up to two business days to process.
+Applications that have been thoroughly completed are normally processed within 2-3 business days.
 The process may take longer if information is missing or not sufficient.

 Offer Letter: Students must submit an offer letter reflecting the following position details: